dgraph-io/dgraph/docs/example.md

 just like Bigtable sharding works.
 This would mean a few additional RPCs, but still no where near as many as would be required by existing datastores.

-This system would allow infinite scalability, and yet production level latencies, to support running complicated queries requiring deep joins.
+This system would allow vast scalability, and yet production level latencies, to support running complicated queries requiring deep joins.